kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 ```

 `runBlocking` is used as a bridge between regular and `suspend` functions, between blocking and non-blocking worlds.
-It works as an adaptor starting the top-level main coroutine and is intended primarily to be used in `main` functions
+It works as an adaptor for starting the top-level main coroutine and is intended primarily to be used in `main` functions
 and in tests.

-If you want to understand better what's going on in this example, watch the following video:
+To get a better understanding of what's going on in this example, watch the following video:

 [Video explaining the coroutines sample](https://youtu.be/zEZc5AmHQhk)

-If you have a list of deferred objects, you can call `awaitAll` to await the results of all of them:
+If there is a list of deferred objects, it is possible to call `awaitAll` to await the results of all of them:

 ```kotlin
 import kotlinx.coroutines.*